-The new Bell & Ross WW1-97 Heritage Automatic (ref.
-BRWW197-HER-ST/SCR) delivers the familiar mix of well-calculated design, which is both elegant and masculine, and a bullet-proof mechanism, which is both reliable and accurate, all of them offered at a relatively affordable price that makes this new creation one of the best choices in the “Value for Money” category.
+The new Bell & Ross WW1-97 Heritage (ref.
+BRWW197-HER-ST/SCR) delivers the familiar mix of well-calculated design, which is both elegant and masculine, and a bullet-proof mechanism, which is both reliable and accurate.
+All of them are offered at a relatively affordable price that makes this new creation one of the best choices in the “Value for Money” category.

 The Swiss watchmaking brand Bell & Ross is quite prolific when it comes to styles and shapes of their timepieces.
-Besides their signature box-shaped Aviation family that often features the most outrageous design (including, but not limited to, stylized skulls and aviation instrument gauges,) there is also a very expressive Marine line, and a vast collection of Vintage and Heritage models that are inspired by watches that were issued back in 1940s, 1930s and even earlier.
+Besides their signature box-shaped Aviation family that often features the most outrageous design (including, but not limited to, stylized skulls and aviation instrument gauges,) there is also an expressive Marine line, and a vast collection of Vintage and Heritage models that are inspired by timekeepers that were issued back in the 1940s, 1930s and even earlier.

-This new WW1-97 Heritage Automatic, for example, seems to be inspired by a whole generation of wristwatches that were designed around pocket watch calibers and, is some instances, were basically normal pocket watches with wire lugs wielded to their cases.
-The devices were, of course, impressively large, but that was okay, too, since they were most often ordered by pilots and the military that didn’t care a lot about looks, but was more concerned with reliability and accuracy.
+This new WW1-97 Heritage Automatic, for example, seems to be inspired by a whole generation of wristwatches that were designed around pocket watch calibers and, in some instances, were basically normal pocket watches with wire lugs welded to their cases.
+The devices were, of course, impressively large, but that was okay, too, since they were most often ordered by pilots and the military that didn’t care a lot about looks but was more concerned with reliability and accuracy.

 Bell & Ross, with its decades of experience, has brushed and polished the collection to a point where it just can’t go wrong: although telling one their model from another sometimes requires a great deal of concentration, they all look absolutely wonderful making it especially hard to resist putting a huge dent to your family budget when you have a computer with internet access, a credit card and a serious desire to burn some money in the stove of your vanity.

 Case & Strap